 - ‘I don’t have any connections.’

 BS!
 Every one of us in America has the same exact shot to succeed in real estate.
-The successful investors often didn’t have money or connections in the beginning.
+Successful investors often didn’t have money or connections in the beginning.
 They just never gave up and worked like dogs till they got their first profitable deal done.

 #3 Focus on Too Many Things